brianlam38/AWS-Certified-Security-Specialty/Final Condensed Notes.md

 KMS Customer Master Keys (CMKs): a master key, used to generate/encrypt/decrypt data keys
 * __Data Keys__ are used to encrypt your actual data = __Envelope Encryption__.
 * __7-30 day waiting period__ before you can delete CMKs.
-* CMK administrative actions: `CreateKey, EnableKey, DescribeKey` and more.
+* CMK administrative actions: `CreateKey, EnableKey, DescribeKey (get CMK metadata)` and more.
-* CMK cryptographic operations: `Encrypt, Decrypt, GenerateKey`.
+* CMK cryptographic operations: `Encrypt, Decrypt, GenerateDataKey (create Data Key that is encrypted with a specified CMK)`.

 KMS: Create a Customer-managed CMK with imported key material
 1. Create symmetric CMK with NO key material - select ORIGIN = EXTERNAL (non-AWS generated).